schuyler1007/bujsa/README.md

 ## Web Deployment Version:

+Directly upload big and little preference csvs, returning a table of matches from the algorithm.
+No programming knowledge required, simply save preference forms from google sheets to csv.

 [Link](https://kyoudai-algo-site.vercel.app)

-Directly upload big and little preference csvs, returning a table of matches from the algorithm

 ## Usage (depreceated, use web delployed version):